postplayhouse/postplayhouse.com/src/routes/donate.md

 # Contributor Levels

-### Sponsor --- \$50

-- Your name listed in lobby display of contributors
-- Be the first to hear next year's season announcement
-- Receive our annual report

-### Friend --- \$250

-- Your name listed in lobby display of contributors
-- 2 complimentary tickets for opening night for the show of your choice
-- Be the first to hear next year's season announcement
+### Sponsor: \${sponsorAmount} -- \$99

+Invitations to exclusive donor events

+### Sustainer: \$100 - \$499

-- Receive our annual report
+All Sponsor benefits plus name recognition in the theatre lobby and in our annual report

-### Benefactor --- \$500
+### Signature Supporter: \$500 -- \$999

-- Your name listed in lobby display of contributors
-- 4 complimentary tickets for opening night for the show of your choice
+All Sustainer benefits plus 2 complimentary tickets and invitations to an opening night performance and celebration of 1 show of your choice
-- Join our backstage celebration following opening night for the show of your choice
-- Be the first to hear next year's season announcement
-- Receive our annual report

-### Director --- \$1,000
+### Artistic Director’s Society: \$1,000 -- \$4,999

-- Your name listed in lobby display of contributors
-- 6 complimentary tickets for opening night for the show of your choice
-- Join our backstage celebration following opening night for the show of your choice
-- Be the first to hear next year's season announcement
-- Receive our annual report
+All Signature Supporter benefits plus 2 more tickets and invitations to an opening night celebration

-### Show Sponsor --- \$5,000
+### Show Sponsor: \$5,000 -- \$9,999

-- Company logo and sponsorship listing in:
-  - Post Playhouse season brochures: 10,000 print copies
-  - Crawford Clipper listing: 11,000 print copies
-  - Listing at entrance of post playhouse and at Fort Robinson Lodge (seen by 20,000 guests)
-- Sponsorship announcement prior to each performance of your show ("this show is being sponsored by...")
-- 10 complimentary tickets for opening night of your sponsored show
-- Complimentary pre-show buffet for opening night for your 10 guests at the Fort Robinson Restaurant in the Lodge
+All Artistic Director’s Society benefits plus 6 additional complimentary tickets (10 total) to the opening night performance and celebration of your sponsored show.
+Complimentary pre-show buffet for opening night for your 10 guests at the Fort Robinson Restaurant in the Lodge.
+Your name will receive recognition in the preshow announcement for each performance.
+Other perks include a behind the scenes tour, name recognition on our website, highway signs, and many other printed materials.

-## Prefer Capital Donations?
+## Prefer to donate something else?

-Sponsor one of our Interns (\$3,000).
-Sponsor new furniture in our actor housing.
-Sponsor additional housing for our company.
-Donate needed box office and lobby technology.
-The sky is the limit!
+Contact us and we would be happy to let you know what our current needs are!

 <div class="text-center my-4">
   <button class="btn btn-p" on:click={toggleDonateForm}>Donate Online Now</button>